ragaveepk/AWSLamba-GRPC-REST/README.md

 - Go to homework3 folder- src/main/scala/ and open the client class.

-- Open the terminal nad navigate to homework3 path and run sbt clean  and sbt compile in the terminal
+- Open the terminal nad navigate to homework3 path and run `sbt clean`  and `sbt compile` in the terminal

-- Open the terminal and navigate to homework3_Service folder and run sbt clean compile assembly command.
+- Open the terminal and navigate to homework3_Service folder and run `sbt clean compile assembly` command.

-- After successful compilation, enter 'sbt run' in the  client terminal
+- After successful compilation, enter `sbt run` in the  client terminal.

-## Steps to  create Jar File for GRPC - Server
+## Steps to  create Jar File for Server -GRPC

 A Jar file needs to be created for the Homework3_Server project which need to be uploaded to AWS lambda function to act as server for GRPC
 Please follow these steps: